Aavtic/Aavtic/README.md

 ### whoami

-I'm **Aadish**, A passionate low level learner and a wannabe security researcher.
+I'm **Aadish**, A passionate low level learner and a wannabe software developer.
 I love networks.
 Interested in building any opensource software

 ---
 ## 🛠️ Top Skills